stzn/TIL/SwiftDependencyManagement/README.md

 - Aren’t installed on all machines in the development organization(= optional)
 - Contain nondeterministic behavior(e.g. `Date`)

-## Some ways of DI
+## DI patterns

-※ Some ways which manage dependencies are introduced, but there is nothing wrong with them.
+※ There is nothing wrong with them.
 It's just a level of abstraction.
 Each of them has pros/cons.
 It depends on what we want to achieve and it's important to think of our situations.

 ### Composition Root